-Dr. Bailey's Top Diet Tips for Great Skin - Part 1
+Dermatologist Dr. Bailey's Top 5 Diet Tips for Healthy Skin

-My first diet tip for great skin is to start from the inside out.
-This is powerful because skin is your body’s biggest organ, and it reflects your internal vitality – for better or worse.
 Skin problems such as acne, psoriasis, rosacea, and skin-aging are all driven by your body’s physiology towards or away from inflammation.
-Degenerative changes are driven by oxidative, free-radical-induced damage.
+This is powerful because skin is your body’s biggest and most highly visible organ, and it reflects your internal physiology – for better or worse.
+Degenerative changes are also driven by oxidative, free-radical-induced damage.
 The physiology of inflammation and the mechanism of oxidative damage are both dependent on diet choices that you make.

-Make choices that discourage inflammation and oxidative damage, and expect to see your complexion reflect the youthful vitality, too. - Dermatologist Dr. Bailey
+Make choices that discourage inflammation and oxidative damage, and expect to see your complexion also reflect a healthy vitality. - Dermatologist Dr. Bailey

 Eat mostly fresh veggies and fruit.

-Think of your diet as a pyramid with the broadest portion at the bottom supporting the smaller and smaller layers at the top.
-Produce is the bottom of the pyramid.
-Each day, fill up with fresh produce.
-Eat them raw or cooked, and crowd out the junk with a tummy full of produce!
+Each day, fill up your tummy with fresh produce.
+Eat them raw or cooked, and let them crowd out the urge for junk foods with a tummy full of produce!
 Why?

 Produce is filled with vitamins, minerals and antioxidants that your body must have for optimal health and to fight inflammation.

 For example, antioxidants like beta carotene (yellow/orange color in fruit and veggies) help your skin to resist sun damage and other, free-radical mediated insults like stress, pollution, etc.

 Beta carotene is also the most important dietary source of Vitamin A, which is also critical for healthy skin.